Todd7777/faleproxy_personal/README.md

 2. Open a browser and go to `http://localhost:3001`
 3. Enter a URL in the input field (e.g., https://www.yale.edu)
 4. Click "Fetch & Replace" to see the modified content
+5. Toggle between light and dark mode using the moon/sun icon in the header

 ## Development